postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-intro_to_api_documentation.md

 1. Open the Postman app.
 2. In the **Create New** tab, click "Documentation".
-3. Follow step 3-6 in previous **New** button section.
+3. Follow step 3-6 in the previous **New** button section.

-**Note**: At the bottom, you can select ‘Show this window at launch’ to indicate whether you want the **Create New** tab to display each time you open Postman.
+**Note**: At the bottom, you can select "Show this window at launch" to indicate whether you want the **Create New** tab to display each time you open Postman.

 ### What gets automatically generated?